Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ---
 Title: Microservices
-Lead: Microservices architecture is a 'super-pattern', which aims to minimise dependencies and promote scalability across multiple dimensions.
+Lead: Minimise dependencies and promote scalability across multiple dimensions.
-Description: Microservices architecture is an architectural style that structures an application as a collection of services that are independently deployable, loosely coupled, organized around business capabilities and owned by a small team.
-In simple terms, microservices are a specific method of designing software systems to structure a single application as a collection of loosely coupled services.
+Description: Microservices are a collection of application services that are independently deployable, loosely coupled and organized around business capabilities.
 Tags:
   - Architecture
   - Microservices